 If you need surgery, a surgeon will advise on which is the best option for your situation.

-Antibiotics to prevent endocarditis
+Antibiotics to prevent infection of the valve (endocarditis)

 People with heart valve problems used to be given antibiotics before some dental treatments and some surgical operations.
-However, the National Institute for Health and Clinical Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
+However, the National Institute for Health and Care Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
 Antibiotics are now only offered to people who have an infection at the time of the operation.

 Good oral and dental hygiene are also thought to be important in helping to prevent infective endocarditis.
 In particular, if you have any condition which increases your risk of developing infective endocarditis (see above), you should not let any dental problems such as a dental abscess or gum disease go untreated.
-These dental conditions increase the chance of bacteria getting into the bloodstream.
+These dental conditions increase the chance of germs (bacteria) getting into the bloodstream.